wso2/docs-is/en/docs/guides/identity-federation/facebook.md

 ## Configure claim mappings and requested claims

 All the basic information of a user/application is stored in the form of claims.
-But for the same information, different Identity Providers(IDP) have different claims.
+But for the same information, different Identity Providers(IdP) have different claims.
 Therefore, there should be a proper mechanism to map those claims within Identity Providers.